dougbutner/web-4/README.md

 For security, biometric expressions must be unique and many types (gesture, singing, clapping) must be available and used in combination.
 If each person's biometric secret was generated from the same single biometric expression, it would be a matter of time before specific AI could be developed to deepfake it for anyone.
 If the user is the only one that knows their biometric expressions it becomes nearly impossible to guess the type and nature of the expression, and even if that is known, impossible to use the same technique on more than one account.

-The nature of the uniqueness could be chosen by the user, or generated at random from the biosecret software which would prompt the user to complete an action by exp
+The nature of the uniqueness could be chosen by the user, or generated at random from the biosecret software which would prompt the user to complete an action in a specific way.
+This

 To prevent a user from forgetting their own biometric expression, hints can be stored on a local machine like "sing chorus of favorite J. Cole song" or